FiniteStateInc/third-party-scan-ado/Marketplace.md

 ## Description

-The `third-party-upload` Github Action allows you to integrate Finite State's third-party upload scanning capabilities into your workflow.
+The `third-party-upload` Extension allows you to easily integrate the Finite State Platform into your Azure Devops Pipeline.

-The action will:
+Following the steps below will:
+* Upload the file to the Finite State platform

-- Create a new asset version for an existing asset
+* Create a new version of the configured asset
-- Upload the SBOM, scan, or test output
+* Upload your third-party scan to the Finite State Platform
-- Associate the results with the new asset version
+* Associate the results to the asset version

-By default, the new version adopts the asset's existing values for Business Unit and Created By User.
-If you need to change these, you can provide IDs for them.
+By default, the asset version will be assigned the existing values for Business Unit and Created By User.
+If you need to change these, you can provide the IDs for them.

 ## Inputs